 - a) The Company is a stable electricity distribution business operating an essential public service and is regulated by GEMA.
-In carrying out its functions, GEMA has a statutory duty under the Electricity Act 1989 to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations under Part 1 of the Electricity Act 1989 (including the obligations imposed by the electricity distribution licence) or by the Utilities Act 2000; - b) The Company is profitable with strong underlying cash flows and holds investment grade credit ratings; and - c) The Company is financed by long-term borrowings with an average maturity of 21 years and has access to borrowing facilities provided by Lloyds TSB Bank plc, Royal Bank of Scotland plc and Abbey National Treasury Services plc.
-On 2 July 2010 the Company entered into an agreement with the EIB under which the EIB will provide the Company with a £119m loan facility.
-As at the date of these accounts no drawings had been made under that facility.
+In carrying out its functions, GEMA has a statutory duty under the Electricity Act 1989 to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations under Part 1 of the Electricity Act 1989 (including the obligations imposed by the electricity distribution licence) or by the Utilities Act 2000; - b) The Company is profitable with strong underlying cash flows and holds investment grade credit ratings; and - c) The Company is financed by long-term borrowings with an average maturity of 17 years and has access to borrowing facilities provided by Lloyds TSB Bank plc, Royal Bank of Scotland plc and Abbey National Treasury Services plc.
+On 2 July 2010 the Company entered into an agreement with the EIB, under which the EIB will provide the Company with a £151m loan facility.
+As at the date of these accounts a Disbursement Request had been made for the entire amount of this loan.